 Ed Hudson – Serious Injury Guide Plus

-Ed Hudson sustained serious injuries, a C4 fracture of his spinal cord, in a road traffic accident in February 2018.
-Ed originally instructed another firm of solicitors but when it became apparent to him, shortly before his discharge from his spinal unit, that very little was happening he organised a “beauty parade” of five leading […]
+Serious injury guide and Ed Hudson.
+Ed sustained serious injuries, a C4 fracture of his spinal cord, in a road traffic accident in February 2018.
+He originally instructed another firm of solicitors but then interviewed a number of leading personal injury law firms and picked Barratts.
+Ed felt it had become apparent, shortly before his […]

 Compensation after an attack on a healthcare worker by a psychiatric patient